Chornobyl Nuclear Accident

 This exposure has led to substantial epidemiological research, especially among clean-up workers and children.
 The governments of Ukraine, Belarus, and the United States (namely the Radiation Epidemiology Branch at NCI), and other research partners, have been conducting these studies.

-DCEG Research on Chernobyl
+DCEG Research on Chornobyl

 Researchers and Collaborators

 Dr. Gilbert W. Beebe (1912–2003) and fellow NCI staff launched multidisciplinary studies in cooperation with many international radiation experts as well as investigators from Belarus and Ukraine.
-See the full list of researchers and collaborators for Chernobyl research.
+See the full list of researchers and collaborators for Chornobyl research.

-About the Chernobyl Accident
+About the Chornobyl Accident

-Study Publications from Chernobyl Research
+Study Publications from Chornobyl Research

 Information for Journalists